 Regardless of your health, your acceptance is guaranteed.

-One other interesting difference to AIG is that Gerber allows for the owner of the policy to be different from the insured.
-For example, an adult child can own the policy on their father, but the father is the insured.
+One other interesting difference to AIG is that Gerber has made it okay for the person insured by the policy to be different from the owner of the policy.
+As an example, let’s say that a child wants to take out a policy on their father.
+In this case, the father will be the insured and the adult child is the policy owner.
 AIG does not offer this benefit to its customers and might be the #1 reason for some people to choose Gerber depending on individual family needs.

 Gerber Life is known for their competitive pricing, although they are about 20% more expensive than AIG’s Guaranteed Issue product.
 That said, once you select the amount of coverage you need, your premiums are guaranteed to never increase for as long as you hold the policy.
 You can easily trust this statement as it is backed by the strong Gerber name.